YKH2020/kaggle_competition/README.md

-# kaggle_competition - Predicting Concert Season Subscription Purchases
+# Predicting Concert Season Subscription Purchases

 ### Objective
 We have received several data files to use in our model.
 Our goal is to predict whether the patrons listed in the `test.csv` file will purchase subscriptions for the 2014-15 concert season.
 The target label for this classification task is a probabilistic prediction that a patron will purchase a subscription, rather than a binary outcome, since the evaluation metric for this competition is AUROC.